linuxcodelover/App_Idea_User_Management_System/README.md

 7)Nodemon for Continuous Monitoring Of Changes In file

 # Notes:- The DataBase Url and the jwt secret key and the Port are defined in the .env file
+And The Image Url Are Working Fine To cheack Hit Profile Image Url In Browser